-Let’s look at five traditional methods and the pros and cons associated with each.
+Let’s look at five traditional areas where you could advertise, and the pros and cons associated with each.

 Like a newspaper advert you have just a single block to work with but unlike papers they are visible to whomever walks or drives past.
 A local business can make a big splash in an area with just the right billboard, but that means having it carefully designed.
 You also have to consider the printing costs and cost of the board location itself.
 It can be a very effective way to advertise but requires thought and investment.

-The overall objective of advertising is that you reach a relevant potential customer base.
+The overall objective of advertising is that you reach a relevant potential customer base, regardless of where or how.
 It doesn’t matter how you persuade them to buy your products or use your services, it only matters that it is cost effective.
-Soon I’ll be writing about digital advertising methods, however next I will be writing about something even more fundamental.
 Now we know some ways of getting our business known we have to ask what we want our business known for?
-So my next article will take a look at how you can build a good reputation for your business.
+Let’s take a look at how you can build a good reputation for your business.